 Line the Ceremony Aisle

-A mix of potted herbs and cut branches placed next to chairs during the ceremony can help add color and texture to the ceremony space.
+A mix of potted herbs and cut branches placed next to chairs during the ceremony can help incorporate color and texture into the ceremony space.
+Play with arrangements of different heights, sizes, and types of plants to add endless interest.

 Gift Succulent Wedding Favors